About Tableau Pulse

 Tableau Pulse insight summaries

-Tableau Pulse looks across the metrics that you follow and leverages Tableau AI to summarize the most important insights.
+Tableau Pulse looks across the metrics that you follow and leverages AI in Tableau to summarize the most important insights.
 Insight summaries make use of a large language model (LLM) to provide a personalized overview in plain language.
-Tableau AI is built on the Einstein Trust Layer, meaning it enables trusted, ethical, and open AI-powered experiences without compromising data security and privacy.
+AI in Tableau is built on the Einstein Trust Layer, meaning it enables trusted, ethical, and open AI-powered experiences without compromising data security and privacy.
 For more information, see Insight summaries highlight metrics of interest.

 Tableau Pulse metrics layer